CaioCeretta/Cod3r/mentoria/specialist/Next.Js/urna-eletronica/comments.md

 # Overall comments about the project

+## Some explanations may be on the docs folder, utilizing diagrams

   ● The instructor opted by creating the front-end first for us to have a visual feedback

   ● docs folder and project planning